The Silent Pain of Parenting a Child With Difference

 What Makes It Lonely

-Telling someone about your child, whether it be their diagnosis or an experience you found hard, invites a particular kind of response.
+Further, telling someone about your child, whether it be their diagnosis or an experience you found hard, invites a particular kind of response.
 People offer reassurance.
 They offer up sympathetic comments like: all children are different or my child doesn’t do that either or he's so lucky to have you.
-These phrases are meant kindly, but they do not reassure, which only reinforces the loneliness (rather than relieving it).
-Because what parents in this position often feel, and rarely say aloud, is complex: not only love, but grief, guilt, rage, and a longing to be known in all of it - not consoled, not reassured, but genuinely met.
+These phrases are meant kindly, but they do not reassure, which further reinforces the loneliness (rather than relieving it).
+Because what parents in this position often feel, and rarely say aloud, is complex: not only love, but grief, guilt, shame, rage, and a longing to be known in all of it - not consoled, not reassured, but genuinely met.

 What Happens to the Couple